 Sauté the diced onion for a few minutes over medium high heat, stirring occasionally.
 Close the lid for another few minutes, and continue to cook.

-Once the onion is translucent, and just starting to brown, add the ground beef and break the pieces up into smaller bits.
+Once the onion is translucent, and just starting to brown, add the ground lamb and break the pieces up into smaller bits.
 Stir often, and continue to cook until the liquid starts to dry (if not using Bisto, add a tablespoon of flour at this time).

 Add enough water, just to almost cover the ingredients, and simmer.
 At this point, add about 1/4 tsp. salt, 1 tsp Beef Better than Bouillon, 1 tbsp Bisto granules, 1/2 tsp Worcestershire Sauce and some ground black pepper to taste.